s-chathuranga-j/browserstack-cypress-javascript/README.md

 - Cypress

-To run the code, open the project with IntelliJ (or any other preffered IDE) & locate the test files under the pakage "src/test/java" You can simply run the test files from there
+To run the code, open the project with IntelliJ (or any other preffered IDE) & locate the test files under the folder "cypress/e2e".
+Open the cypress GUI using the command:

-The BrowserStack integration related code base is scripted in the TestBase class under the package "src/main/java"
+- npx cypress open

+The you can run tests as you wish.
+The test execution can be view via your BrowserStack account!

 A descriptive explanation about the code base can be found on Medium.com: https://medium.com/geekculture/browserstack-integration-with-selenium-java-3514abbd72d3